SumoLogic/sumologic-documentation/docs/integrations/amazon-aws/route-53-resolver-security.md

 1. Create an [AWS Kinesis Firehose for Logs Source](https://help.sumologic.com/03Send-Data/Sources/02Sources-for-Hosted-Collectors/Amazon-Web-Services/AWS_Kinesis_Firehose_for_Logs_Source).
 Make a note of the **HTTP Source Address** for the source.
 You'll need it for the Cloudformation template below.
 2. Set up CloudWatch to stream logs to Kinesis Data Firehose using the [Cloudformation Template](https://help.sumologic.com/03Send-Data/Sources/02Sources-for-Hosted-Collectors/Amazon-Web-Services/AWS_Kinesis_Firehose_for_Logs_Source#CloudFormation_Template)
 3. In this step, enable DNS query logging, as described in [Managing Resolver query logging configurations](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/resolver-query-logging-configurations-managing.html) in AWS help.
-    1. When you select the type of AWS resource to which you want Resolver to send query logs, choose **Kinesis Data Firehose delivery stream** as the Destination for the Query Logs.
+   * When you select the type of AWS resource to which you want Resolver to send query logs, choose **Kinesis Data Firehose delivery stream** as the Destination for the Query Logs.
-    2. Click **Browse streams** and select the Kinesis Data Firehose delivery stream that was created by the Sumo Logic CloudFormation template.
-It should start with ​​**Kinesis-Logs-&lt;random-string>**.
+   * Click **Browse streams** and select the Kinesis Data Firehose delivery stream that was created by the Sumo Logic CloudFormation template.
+It should start with ​​`Kinesis-Logs-<random-string>`.
-    3. Click **Add VPC** in the **VPCs to log queries for** section. \
+   * Click **Add VPC** in the **VPCs to log queries for** section. \
 4. Complete your configuration by clicking **Configure query logging** at the bottom of the page.
 5. Your new configuration will now be listed. \

 ### Sample log message